Home

 So, I believe we should listen for the call of God and look for the gift of God in the needs of the world, and find the courage to embrace the risks that this looking and listening and learning can bring.

-I believe that the foundation to us becoming justice seeking disciples is that firstly we offer truthful witness to “what is”.
+I believe that the foundation to us becoming justice-seeking disciples is that firstly we offer truthful witness to ‘what is’.
 Let’s not pretend we have all the answers when we need to be taught the answers by those whose lived experience is of those things we seek to change.
-Peruvian theologian and priest on the margins Gustavo Gutierrez said, “you say you care about the poor – now tell me their names”.
+Peruvian theologian and priest on the margins Gustavo Gutierrez said, “You say you care about the poor – now tell me their names”.
 Those who experience poverty describe it as a web of poverty.
-It isn’t simply about having less money which we could call a poverty of resources, but that economic hardship can lead to poverty of relationship and to poverty of identity.
+It isn’t simply about having less money, which we could call a poverty of resources, but that economic hardship can lead to poverty of relationship and to poverty of identity.
 Choosing to stay alongside lower income communities and weave relationships of friendship and neighbourliness rather than withdrawing to more resourced communities is something the Methodist Church needs to do more of as part of our commitment to work to tackle injustice and end poverty.
-We must avoid taking refuge in illusion that our ways and practices, our priorities are always just ones but instead pay attention to, and engage with the truth of what is.
+We must avoid taking refuge in the illusion that our ways and practices, our priorities are always just ones but instead pay attention to, and engage with the truth of what is.
 What might be required of us is a recognising of the “waking life of love”.
 Malcolm Guite (Sounding the Seasons) in his sonnet for the beginning of Lent imagines Jesus talking to Satan on a high mountain.
 Satan says to Jesus,

-“wake up from this foolish dream of love…
+wake up from this foolish dream of love…

 But Jesus laughed, ‘You are not what you seem.

-Love is the waking life, you are the dream.”
+Love is the waking life, you are the dream.

 I want us to reflect on the choices we make as a Church as we seek to live the waking life of love, here and now.
 The choice to ignore racial injustice, for example, to not have to engage with it on a daily basis, is a key aspect of what is known as white privilege.

 As a white woman, I can choose whether to educate myself about Black British history, or to choose to notice micro-aggressions directed against Black colleagues, friends or strangers, or walk away pretending I did not see or hear anything.
 When paying attention to racism feels uncomfortable or challenging, I can turn up the ‘white noise machine’ (a phrase taught to me by a former colleague Dr Rachel Starr) and block out any disturbing voices or events.
 I can walk away.
 We can walk away.
 We have walked away.
 Some of us can choose to walk away from those who are misgendered.
-We can fail to notice the micro aggression and physical violence and threat offered to trans people.
+We can fail to notice the micro-aggression and physical violence and threat offered to trans people.
 Transphobia is not someone else’s problem.
 It is ours.
-So – be an ally and an advocate.
+So, be an ally and an advocate.
 Don’t look away.

-Prejudice and discrimination is not someone else’s problem.
+Prejudice and discrimination are not someone else’s problem.
 The racism that flourishes in British society is the result of white people’s actions, past and present.
 To quote a Sri Lankan colleague of mine, “we are here, because you were there”.
 As a white person it is my responsibility to wrestle with my own identity and privilege, in order to learn how I might work with others to disrupt, challenge and transform racial injustice.

 Whiteness is not often spoken about in our churches.
 But unless those of us who identify as white come to acknowledge and reflect on our own ethnic and colour identity, we will fail to understand both how we benefit from racism and how we might better confront it and be an ally with those who experience exclusion, and not be those who collude with prejudice and injustice.